dramirez-qb/AceMagic-S1-LED-TFT-Linux/README.md

-# VentureM - Releasing the code for public usage.
+# VentureM - Releasing the python code for public usage.

 Over the last few weekends I have spent time refining the code so that it can draw a few rudimentary things on the screen.
 Basically, it relies a lot on the Pillow image library for processing the image and then renders on TFT display.